Precise Reasoning About Container-Internal Pointers with Logical Pinning: Discussion

 Such partial containers cannot be expressed using magic wands.
 Magic wands do not model partial structures directly, but instead specify that the complete structure can be reconstructed once the missing part is supplied.
 In this case, a “complete” tree does not exist: the shared subtree cannot be simultaneously reclaimed by all referencing nodes while the heap segments owned by those nodes remain distinct.

-\paragraph{Open Questions}
+\paragraph{Open questions}

 Our model does not answer the following questions: \begin{itemize} \item How can container-internal pointers be reasoned about in concurrent programs? \item How can container-internal pointers be reasoned about in general graphs with unrestricted sharing? \item Can our model be integrated with fractional resources~\cite{boylandCheckingInterferenceFractional2003, bornatPermissionAccountingSeparation2005} to distinguish read-only from read–write access?
-A preliminary formulation of the logical borrow–return rule is: \( \\ \) where \(\pi \in (0, 1\rbrack\) is the permission fraction. \item How can container invariants be systematically tracked and enforced across borrow–return transitions? \item How can logical models, representation predicates and container-specific transition lemmas be automatically derived for containers with borrowable subparts?
-We suspect that existing work on contexts~\cite{huetZipper1997,minamideFunctionalRepresentationData1998,mcbrideDerivativeRegularType2001,abbottDerivativesContainers2003,leijenTailRecursionModulo2023} and \textit{lenses}~\cite{bohannonBoomerangResourcefulLenses2008,fosterBidirectionalProgrammingLanguages2009} could nicely combine with our approach. \end{itemize}
+A preliminary formulation of the logical borrow–return rule is: \(\setLocalJot{0}{